Roane State Community College

 Admission Requirements

-You may apply to the Honors Program if you are a:
+Students may apply to the Honors Program if they are a:

 Note: Some exceptions to these requirements are made based on a personal interview.